96boards/documentation/consumer/parrot/downloads/README.md

 ### Linaro supported operating systems

-Operating systems supported on Sophone Edge, offered by Linaro.
+Operating systems supported on Parrot, offered by Linaro.

 > Note: There are currently no Linaro supported Operating Systems.